KwaZulu-Natal: Coastline

 The coastline is dotted with small towns, many of which serve as seasonal recreational hubs.
 The climate of the coastal areas is humid and subtropical, comparable to southern Florida in the United States, but not quite as hot and rainy in the summer.
 As one moves further north up the coast towards the border of Mozambique, the climate becomes almost purely tropical.
 North of Durban is locally referred to as "The North Coast", while south is "The South Coast".
-The Kwazulu-Natal Tourist board includes towns such as Margate, Port Shepstone, Scottburgh and Port Edward in its definition of the South Coast, while Ballito, Umhlanga and Salt Rock are North Coast resort towns.
+The Kwazulu-Natal Tourist board includes towns such as Margate, Port Shepstone, Scottburgh and Port Edward in its definition of the South Coast, while Ballito, uMhlanga, Zimbali and Salt Rock are North Coast resort towns.

 Beaches of world-class quality are to be found along virtually every part of South Africa's eastern seaboard, with some of the least-developed gems found in the far southern and far northern ends of the province.
 Marina Beach (and its adjoining resort San Lameer) was recognised in 2002 as a Blue Flag beach.

 Some visitors come for the annual late autumn or early winter phenomenon on the KwaZulu-Natal coast of the "sardine run".
 Referred to as "the greatest shoal on earth", the sardine run occurs when millions of sardines migrate from their spawning grounds south of the southern tip of Africa northward along the Eastern Cape coastline toward KwaZulu-Natal.
 They follow a route close inshore, often resulting in many fish washing up on beaches.
 The huge shoal of tiny fish can stretch for many kilometres; it is preyed upon by thousands of predators, including game fish, sharks, dolphins and seabirds.
-Usually the shoals break up and the fish disappear into deeper water around Durban.
+Usually, the shoals break up and the fish disappear into deeper water around Durban.
 Scientists have been unable to answer many questions surrounding this exceptional seasonal event.